Best MCP Servers for AI Agents in 2026

 Limitations

-- -Notion API rate limits (3 requests/second) can bottleneck agent workflows
+- -Notion API rate limits (around 3 requests/second) can bottleneck agent workflows

 - -Complex nested block structures make page creation verbose